WebAssembly/component-model/design/mvp/CanonicalABI.md

 cancellation once and thus, if a caller is not prepared to propagate cancellation, they can omit `cancellable` so that cancellation is instead delivered at a later `cancellable` call.

-Note that, since `for_callback` is not set, when called from a synchronously-lifted or `async callback`-lifted export, `waitable-set.poll` will not allow other synchronously-lifted or `async callback`-lifted code to execute before returning.

 ### 🔀 `canon waitable-set.drop`